kloklo90/Web-test/README.md

 ## What did you think of this test/exercise?
 ### What did you like?
+1. This web challenge has allowed me to think about workflow automation in depth.
+I previously used Gulp for work and it was a preset setup throughout the company.
+I was thus able to research Grunt for this exercise but also other workflow automation tools such as Webpack and Browserify.
-1.The cool toned layout.
+1. The cool toned layout.
 The color pallete is easy on the eyes.
 2. Loved the Clean and concise UI/UX
 3. Picked up how to use Lunacy